Skip to content

 Limitations

-• Ecosystem Maturity: As a community registry, the quality and reliability of listed servers can vary.
+• Varying Quality: As a community registry, the reliability of individual servers can vary significantly.

 When to use it